If you want to know how to make your closet smell good you need to use these awesome tips and ideas pronto.

 1 – Dried flowers or herbs

 You need to fill a small fabric sachet with the dried flowers/herbs of your choice.
+If you don’t have a fabric sachet use a pierced small plastic bag or even an envelope.

 If you want to intensify the smell, add a few drops of essential oil.